In this article

 It's the first thing that comes up in almost every conversation about AI in the workplace: “Are you going to replace my staff?”
-The answer is no. And not just as a talking point — the economics, the technology, and the results all point in the same direction.
+The answer is no. And not just as a talking point: the economics, the technology, and the results all point in the same direction.
+If you're earlier in the process and still sizing up whether AI is a fit at all, 5 signs your business is ready for AI is the right place to start.

 The #1 Objection We Hear